 I know you barely have time to service the leads and customers you already have.
 I know you have a 3+ year feature backlog already.
 I know.

 But take a pause in the New Year.
 Find a way to add a relatively low-stress, low-dilution layer to what you are doing now.
-It won’t materially change your Dec ’14 ARR.
-But it will have a magic effect on that Dec ’19 top line.
+It won’t materially change your MRR at first.
+But it will have a magical effect by year-end.